 Todd Haley is Mr. Challenge: When Todd Haley throws the red flag, he must know something.
 Heading into Sunday’s road game at Seattle, Haley is a perfect 3-for-3 on official challenges this season, according to ESPN Stats & Information.
 He is the only coach in the NFL who is perfect this season.
 So, if you see Haley yank out the challenge flag out Sunday, Chiefs fans, you’ll have to like his chances.

 AFC West reunion in Oakland: When they host Miami on Sunday, the Raiders will see two familiar faces -- quarterback Tyler Thigpen and receiver Brandon Marshall.
 Thigpen will start if Chad Henne can’t play.
-Marshall is dealing with a hamstring injury, but he has said he is hoping to play.
-Oakland will be ready for both players.
+Marshall is dealing with a hamstring injury and it now looks like Marshall may not play.
+Still, Oakland will be ready for both players.
 Thigpen started two games against Oakland for the Chiefs in 2008., going 1-1.
 His win over Oakland was Thigpen's only win as an NFL starter.
 Thigpen was 29-for-55 for 313 yards against Oakland in the two games.
 He threw one touchdown, and he was intercepted twice.
 Marshall, who started playing extensively in his second season, played five games against Oakland from 2007-09 while he was with Denver.
 He had 27 catches for 373 yards and two touchdowns in the five games.